lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-4-7"></a>

-## 4.7.
+### 4.7.
 Endospermum spp., cheesewood, milkwood, whitewood, PNG basswood, Bwaetwud, melektri (Euphorbiaceae)

 Within island Melanesia E. medullosum (Figure 7.5, left) is present in the Bismarcks, the Solomons and Vanuatu; E. moluccanum is reported only from the Bismarcks (Peekel1984: 313, [Wheatley 1992](../references.md#source-Wheatley1992):91, [Hviding 2005](../references.md#source-Hviding2005): 135).
 Occasionally an emergent tree, otherwise a large canopy tree up to 45 m high, Endospermum medullosum has a markedly fluted bole of 45-100 em diameter, sometimes crooked, sometimes straight and up to 25 m long.
-It has a distinc- tive crown, shallow, fiat-topped and umbrella-like.
+It has a distinctive crown, shallow, flat-topped and umbrella-like.
 Its distribution is limited by the fact that it does not tolerate shade: it grows well only where there are gaps in the canopy ([Thomson 2006a](../references.md#source-Thomson2006a)).

 <a id="p-198"></a>

 Figure 7.5 Left Endospermum medullosum, cheesewood,: A, tree; B, leaves and flowers; C, fruit.
 Right Pterocarpus indicus, New Guinea rosewood: A, tree; B, portion ofleafwith leaflets; C, shoot with pods.

 A somewhat smaller but similar member of the genus is E. moluccanum (syn.
-E. formi- carum), 14 sometimes a canopy tree up to 25m high, sometimes a sub-canopy tree ([Conn & Damas 2006](../references.md#source-ConnandDamas2006)).
+E. formicarum), 14 sometimes a canopy tree up to 25m high, sometimes a sub-canopy tree ([Conn & Damas 2006](../references.md#source-ConnandDamas2006)).

 Both species have lightweight wood that is used for fishing-net floats.
 [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 315) reports from New Ireland that the pith of the t\¥igs of E. moluccanum is usually destroyed by black ants, which inhabit the resulting space.
 [Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 115) report from Kwara'ae that E. medullosum is not used in house construction because the wood is eaten by insects.

 POc &ast;koma(r,R)(o,u) may have referred to either or both species.
-Like the large Elaeocar- pus species ([§4.6](#s-4-6)), Endospermum species are not prominent in Bismarcks rain forests, and appear to have undergone a good deal of local re-naming.
+Like the large Elaeocarpus species (§4.6), Endospermum species are not prominent in Bismarcks rain forests, and appear to have undergone a good deal of local re-naming.

 <table>
 <tr>